elliothha/generative-modeling-zoo/README.md

 # Generative Modeling Zoo

-*[3/15/23 Update] Updated Flow-based models repo*
+*[3/15/23 Update] Updated MCMC Sampling Algos repo to have random-walk MH and MALA*

 This repo contains links to all of my Pytorch implementations for the various architectures and models in the generative modeling zoo.
+All implementations are intended purely for educational/academic purposes with sources cited.

 by **Elliot H Ha**.
 Duke University